Imvishu3012/form-page/README.md

 # form-page
-Created with CodeSandbox
+Created with CodeSandbox,
-Designed a form page using html and Css
+Designed a form page using HTML and CSS